Bengaluru Suburban Railway: Stations

 The stations are planned to act as integrated commercial hubs with many of them to be built as intermodal integration hubs where commuters can switch easily with other modes of transport like Metro.
 The stations are set to have automated fare collection system and Platform screen doors as seen in Metros.
 K-RIDE plans to evolve a total of 57 stations into integrated commercial hubs ('Smart Station Hubs') where people can work, park, shop, eat and trade.

+Station approach infrastructure

+KRIDE will work with local civic agencies like GBA, Gram Panchayat to widen and upgrade the approach roads to stations to Tender SURE standard.
+KRIDE will provide access to the station from all direction with the help of Foot over Bridges (FOBs).
+Currently, few train stations have restrictions on approach from all directions.

 Rolling stock and depot

 BEML developed RS-13 series Electric multiple unit trainset on Delhi metro.
 The similar trainset has been recommended for the Bengaluru's suburban railway.

 The project report suggests that Electric multiple units (RS 13 series), used in Delhi Metro and manufactured at M/s BEML, Bengaluru, are the most suitable trains for the Bengaluru Suburban Railway System.
 Two depots were initially planned at Jnanabharathi (56.9 acres) and near Devanahalli at Akkupete (61.2 acres).
 Neither of these are on the priority Corridors 2 and 4.
 Hence, feasibility for a depot at Huskuru along Corridor-4 (Kanaka Line) was being explored.
 Subsequently (in January 2023), the depot at Jnanabharathi was cancelled.
 A depot is planned at Soladevenahalli on 52.2 acres.
 In December 2024, two bidders emerged for the Soladevanahalli Depot of Mallige line.
 Additionally, a tender notice for Akkupete (Devanahalli) Depot of Sampige and Kanaka lines was pending.